Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 }
 {% endhighlight %}

-In the master's event loop we call this function on readable events, passing the worker ID to read some of the frame data.
+In the master's event loop we call this function on readable events, passing the ID of the worker we're reading from.
 If we've read the all the data being sent by the worker we decode the frame with bincode, accumulate its data into the combined frame and clean up to start reading the next frame.